project-ethea/After_the_Storm/README.md

 Requirements:
  * Battle for Wesnoth 1.14.x (1.14.3 or later) or 1.15.x (1.15.12 or later).
- * *After the Storm Music* add-on from the Wesnoth add-ons server (optional, includes additional music used throughout the campaign).
+ * *After the Storm Music* and *Invasion from the Unknown Music* add-ons from the Wesnoth add-ons server (optional, include additional music used throughout the campaign).

 Released versions of AtS should be obtained from the Battle for Wesnoth add-ons server using the game’s built-in client.
 Alternatively, players who know how to